farhatlamia/Terraform-Basic/README.md

 Go to https://aws.amazon.com/  and create an aws account following the instructions.

 # Install Terraform on Windows Machine:
-1. Download terraform file
+1. Download terraform file.
-2. Unzip it
+2. Unzip it.
-3. Add the terraform.exe file location path in user level environment variable
+3. Add the terraform.exe file location path in user level environment variable.
 4. Type $terraform -version to check if terraform is installed properly or not.

 # Visual Studio Code setup: